Tibet Travel Permits

 Tibet Border Defense Permit is for you to travel to Everest Base Camp or Mt.
 Kailash areas.
 This Tibet travel document is important.
 And the Tibet travel permits application process starts normally 15 days to 30 days in advance.
 So if your travel covers Kailash, we suggest you book at least 15 days before arrival.
 And if your trip covers Mt.
 Kailash, we suggest you book at least 30 days before arrival date.

-Which parts of Tibet are listed as the closed or not fully open areas?
+Which parts of Tibet are listed as the closed or not fully open areas for foreign travelers?

 At present, you have to apply for a Alien’s Travel permit if your destinations include following places: